 From today’s Old Testament reading, Habakkuk waited on God’s to his complaint:

 I will stand at my watchpost and station myself on the rampart; I will keep watch to see what he will say to me, and what he will answer concerning my complaint.
 Then the LORD answered me and said: Write the vision; make it plain on tablets , so that a runner may read it.
 For there is still a vision for the appointed time; it speaks of the end, and does not lie.
 If it seems to tarry, wait for it; it will surely come, it will not delay.
 Look at the proud!
 Their spirit is not right in them, but the righteous live by their faith.
 (Habakkuk 2:1-4)

 Living by faith is trusting in God without seeing around the next corner.
 Jesus has gone ahead of us and He is leading us.
 Are we willing to follow?
 Thomas was willing.
 When he realized that Jesus had risen from the dead he said: “My Lord and my God!”

 According to Eusebius’ record, Thomas and Bartholomew were assigned to Parthia and India.
 Saint Thomas was allegedly martyred at St.Thomas Mount, in Chennai, in 72 A.D July 3rd, and his body was interred in Mylapore.
 It was said that his ministry led to numerous conversions to Christ.
-He had been transformed from doubt to great faith and works of the Gospel.
-The challenge is to live by faith regardless of the circumstances.
+He had been transformed from a doubter to an apostle of great faith and works in the Gospel of Jesus Christ.
+The challenge is to live by faith, regardless of the circumstances.
 When we do, God can enable our ministry to the fullest.